StanfordLPNG/pantheon-contest/contest_walkthrough.md

         scream            10             1                 % loss rate      0.39      0.28         -27.72%         0.08         0.00        -100.00%
         ledbat            10             1                 % loss rate      0.49      0.42         -14.86%         0.11         0.00        -100.00%
 ```

+This looks a little worse than our previous attempt.
+I will have to go back to the drawing board to improve from here.